 Fruits (Apples, Pears, Oranges)

-They’re rich in vitamin C which supports the immune system and also contains antioxidants that neutralize harmful toxins inside your body (16).
+They’re rich in vitamin C which supports the immune system and contains antioxidants that neutralize harmful toxins inside your body (16).
 Apples are rich in fiber and they lower cholesterol levels so you’ll be better able to fight off inflammation and disease.
-Pears are also rich in fiber so they’re a good choice for the detox diet as well (6).
+Pears are also rich in fiber so they’re a good choice for the detox diet (6).

 Berries (Strawberries, Blueberries, Blackberries)